Mary Wilson B.A. (Psychology), Cert.Ed., P.G.Dip.Integrative Psychotherapy

 Post Graduate Diploma in Integrative psychotherapy.

-For a lot of years I worked as teacher with young people with emotional and behavioural difficulties but beneath the skin I was always a therapist.
+For a lot of years I worked as teacher with young people with emotional and behavioural difficulties and with their parents. i'd always wanted to train as a counsellor so I sold my house and funded myself through university and post graduate studies

-I am particularly interested in working with survivors of sexual violence and abuse and have worked with this client group for four years on a voluntary basis During that time I have worked with a range of clients who have suffered sexual trauma including clients with dissociative identity disorder, who suffer with flashbacks and self harming behaviours.
-I have completed the Survivors Trust training and I keep my practice up to date by attending proffessional development courses.
+I also worked for the Preston branch of Survivors Trust for four years, working with adult survivors of childhood sexual abuse.
+During that time I have worked with a range of clients who have suffered sexual trauma including clients with dissociative identity disorder, who suffer with flashbacks and self harming behaviours.
+I keep my practice up to date by attending proffessional development courses.

 British Association for Counselling & Psychotherapy